Jeshii/photomise/README.md

-Photomise is a script to rapidly process photos into known locations and dates.
-The idea is that you have one photo per event and want to make sure these events are properly location and time stamped.
+Photomise is a script to rapidly process photos into known locations and events.
+They can then be uploaded to various services.